Battle of Ragusa: Background

 In December 1616, political tensions peaked between Spain and Venice due to the republic's alliances with Spain's enemies during the concurrent Ottoman–Habsburg wars, the War of the Montferrat Succession and the Uskok War, as well as their trade rivalry with Portugal, at the time part of the Iberian Union with Spain.
 Venice claimed exclusivity over the Adriatic Sea and harassed Spanish merchants, leading the Spanish viceroy of Naples, Pedro Téllez-Girón, Duke of Osuna, to order his lieutenants Francisco de Ribera and Ottavio d'Aragona to engage in unlimited privateering against Venice.
 Venetian merchant trade was disrupted, their ships were attacked and their allied ports in Zara and Espalatro were bombarded by the Spanish navy.
 Osuna ambitioned to destroy Venetian power permanently and make the Neapolitan city of Brindisi the new great Mediterranean port.

 Venice deployed their full armada under the command of Justo Antonio Belegno.
 Although they managed to force Ribera and his way smaller fleet retreat, reinforcements by d'Aragona turned the tables, making the Venetians return home even if they still outnumbered their enemies.
 Belegno was later demoted and replaced by Giacomo Zane, who also avoided the battle.
 As Osuna maintained unofficial alliances with the Uskoks, the Venetian senate attempted to buy the services of the Ottoman Navy in their favor, but the Venetian fleet carrying their payment of 400,000 ducats was captured in route by the Spanish ships.
 Osuna also sent letters with the Ottoman Empire to further try to undo the alliance.
 However, Philip III's court was not favorable to the viceroy and preferred the peace obtained in the finished War of the Monferrat, so Osuna was ordered to cease his privateering and give back all the captured Venetian ships.
 Venice celebrated this result as a political victory and returned to its previous claims over the Adriatic.

 In spite of his orders, Osuna was unwilling to drop his policy of aggression, especially given that Venice continued fostering Ottoman and Dutch presence, and threatened to resign when the court entertained to call all of his ships to Genoa.
 However, he eventually convinced Philip III to give back nothing and keep obstructing Venice under the Neapolitan flag instead of the Spanish one.
 On November 9, 1617, two months after the end of the Uskok War, Ribera came out of Brindisi with a fleet of 15 galleons to patrol the Strait of Otranto.
-After approaching the allied port of Ragusa, they were found out by the Venetian, who sent notice to their armada.
+After approaching the allied port of Ragusa, they were found out by the Venetian, who sent notice to their armada, led by Lorenzo Venier.